Bellenden Road Arches

 - Services provided include: onsite technical support, mentoring, tutorials and a chance to exhibit in at least two shows a year.

 - Free access to our Professional Development Programme which includes: visiting lecturers, artists talks, portfolio development, on-line profile building, trips to private views, business & funding advice.

 * We currently have a waiting list for membership *

 £180: membership per month, rolling contract.
 Minimum of 2 months From February 2022 prices will increase to £195 p/m

 Please contact us for more info or to be added to the waiting list

-We would like to thank Peter Doig for his belief and support in The Kiln Rooms and we would also like to thank everyone who supported us in raising £20k during our Crowdfunding campaign!
+We would like to thank Peter Doig for his belief and support in The Kiln Rooms and we would also like to thank everyone who supported us in raising £20k during our Crowdfunding campaign back in 2015!